A Brief History of Visual Arts

 Banff Centre for Arts and Creativity has been training artists since 1933 in the Canadian Rockies.
-It has offered visual arts courses since 1935, when painter A.C.
+It has offered Visual Arts programs since 1935, when painter A.C.
 Leighton held outdoor painting class that summer.
-Within five years, visual arts courses were established and led by painters H.G.
+Within five years, Visual Arts programs were established and led by painters H.G.
 Glyde and Walter J. Phillips, both teaching for decades at the nascent Banff School of Fine Arts; their painting classes evolved from dozens of students to hundreds over their tenure, creating a strong foundation for the legacy of visual arts training at Banff Centre.

 To learn more about Banff Centre’s current Visual Arts programs please click here.